Homework 2: Plotting Example Data

 float

-s to store the normalized data values. - Then scale each float in your array of data values so that it falls between
+s to store the normalized data values. - Scale each float in your array of data values so that it falls between

 0